CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

     ex_extendproxy-storage.yaml
     ex_imagingviewer-storage.yaml

-    Optional: If you prefer to use a different name for the storage class instead of the default castimaging-v3-local-storage, ensure to update all related configuration files accordingly.
+    Optional: If you prefer to use a different name for the storage class instead of the default castimaging-storage, ensure to update all related configuration files accordingly.

 Run the below commands to create storage, persistance volume and persistance volumne claim.